tannewt/wa-law.org/bill/2021-22/sb/5439/1/README.md

 7. The department may adopt rules to implement this section.

 8. All lease money paid to the department under this section shall be deposited in the motor vehicle fund created in RCW 46.68.070.

+## Section 7
+> This section adds a new section to an existing chapter [47.04](/rcw/47_public_highways_and_transportation/47.04_general_provisions.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.04_general_provisions.md) for context.

+1. If notice is given to relevant service providers as outlined in RCW 47.04.045 and no providers are ready or able to participate in coordination of the installation of personal wireless service facilities or broadband conduit during road construction projects, the department may enlist its contractors to install facilities or conduit as part of road construction projects in order to:

+    a.
+Reduce future traffic impacts to the traveling public on the roadway;

+    b.
+Support the vehicle miles traveled reduction and congestion management goals of the state by allowing for more telework; and

+    c.
+Proactively prepare the transportation system for the widespread development and use of autonomous vehicles.

+2. [Empty]

+    a.
+The department may allow nonprofit service providers to use a right-of-way for the installation of broadband infrastructure in rural and unserved areas at no cost to the provider.

+    b.
+If the department reaches an agreement with a nonprofit service provider that allows the service provider to install broadband infrastructure at no charge, there must be quantifiable commensurate benefit to the transportation system and motor vehicle users from the use of the broadband conduit, as described in section 1(1)(d) of this act.

+3. As used in this section:

+    a.
+"Broadband conduit" has the same meaning as in RCW 47.04.045.

+    b.
+"Broadband infrastructure" has the same meaning as in RCW 43.330.530.

+    c.
+"Nonprofit service provider" means a service provider no part of the income of which is distributable to its members, directors, or officers.

+    d.
+"Rural area" means a county with a population density of fewer than 100 persons per square mile or a county smaller than 225 square miles, as determined by the office of financial management and published each year by the department for the period July 1st to June 30th.

+    e.
+"Unserved areas" has the same meaning as in RCW 43.330.530.

 ## Section 8